FelixStips/FelixStips.github.io/_pages/about.md

 </p>

 <p align="justify">
-Previously,  PhD candidate in Economics working at the [Luxembourg Institute of Socio-Economic Research](https://www.liser.lu/) (LISER) and workers as a junior evaluator for development projects at the Center for Evaluation (CEval).
+Previously, I complete a PhD in Economics at the [Luxembourg Institute of Socio-Economic Research](https://www.liser.lu/) (LISER) and worked as a junior evaluator for development projects at the Center for Evaluation (CEval).
 I completed a double master degree in Development Economics at the University of Göttingen and in Economics at the University of Stellenbosch, and obtained a BA in International Economics and Development from the University of Bayreuth.
 </p>